davidtys/railstheman/README.md

 ## The generated html

-Please note that the Wysihtml5 editor is very light : it doesn't manage the paragraphs, and its code for lists and indents is not readable by all browsers.
+Please note that the Wysihtml5 editor is very light : for example it doesn't manage the paragraphs.

-Perhaps I'll change it later (Mercury, I'm looking at you!), but it does the job for base font and insert, and at the end it's all we really need, right ?
+Perhaps I'll change it later, but it does the job for base font and insert, and at the end it's all we really need, right ?

 ## Business projects